lwrightqa/Coin-Collector/README.md

 ## Project Structure

-The project is structured to separate game code from tests, which is a standard practice for maintainable software.
+The project is structured to separate game code from tests.

 ```
 CoinCollector/